jfrogtraining/go-swampup-service/README.md

 ## Prerequisites:

-- latest golang version with support for go modules (1.12.6)
+- Latest golang version with support for go modules (1.12.6)

 - Access to internet to clone the github project